Henry's (electronics retailer): 1982–2002

 One of the partners in the defunct company, Andrew Stein, grandson of Harry, felt that there was still value in the company because its name and reputation were well known across Canada and throughout the industry.
 Andrew's offer to buy back the company was accepted on February 11, 1983.
 Henry's was again in the hands of the Stein family.
 Andrew and his wife, Gaye, founded Cranbrook Glen Enterprises Limited, which became the sole owner of Henry's.

 From 1983 to 1992, Henry's remained a one-store operation.
 In 1985, the Steins repurchased the property at 119 Church Street.
 Several companies, such as Toronto Camera, Queen Street Camera, Classic Camera and others were also purchased by Henry's during this time.
 In 1992 Steeles Camera in the north end of the city was purchased by Henry's.
 In 1997, Henry's acquired Oshawa Camera and also opened a location in Mississauga that same year.
 In 1997 Henry's launched its website and in 1999 launched an eBay presence which closed in 2018.

-2003–present
+2003–2023

 In 2003, the company expanded once again into new markets, opening stores in Ottawa and London, and opened its first store outside the province of Ontario in Winnipeg in 2008.

 In 2015, Gillian Stein, daughter of Andrew Stein, became CEO of Henrys.